Saving lives: it’s what we do

 “I’m delighted to say that thanks to the original grant from Roy Castle Lung Cancer Foundation, we have now secured funding for a further five years to continue our work into the development of a national lung cancer screening programme for Hodgkin lymphoma survivors.”

-“I was diagnosed with Hodgkin lymphoma when I was 23,” recalls Tim Boon, one of the participants in the study.
+“I was diagnosed with Hodgkin lymphoma when I was 23,” recalls Tim Boon, one of the study participants.

 It wasn’t exactly plain sailing.
 I underwent numerous surgeries, and the chemo was very harsh.
 It was in the 70s.
 There were no anti-emetic treatments, so it took its toll, but I got through it and life carried on.
 I completed my training as a psychiatric nurse and my wife gave birth to our beautiful son, David.